LYFsmile Logo

 Job Design and Nature of Work

 The structure and design of a role significantly influence mental well-being.
-Jobs that are highly repetitive, offer limited autonomy, or fail to leverage employees’ skills can reduce engagement and motivation.
+Highly repetitive jobs, offer limited autonomy, or fail to leverage employees’ skills, can reduce engagement and motivation.
 Conversely, roles that are overly complex or unsupported may increase stress, anxiety, and self-doubt.
 Meaningful work—where employees perceive a connection between their tasks and broader organizational objectives—enhances resilience and job satisfaction.

 Key Points: